EC: Elicit and Capture Business and Stakeholder IT Requirements – Simply Put!

 7 Ways to Improve Your Requirements Elicitation Skills

-This course defines the concept of requirements elicitation and explains why it is necessary.
-It presents specific business analysis techniques for identifying stakeholders, analyzing relevant business problems, helping stakeholders discover what they need and want the solution to deliver, and a set of key questions you need answered to initiate and manage the elicitation process.
-Applying these techniques will significantly improve your requirements elicitation outcomes.
+In this course, you will learn how to help the business community discover business needs that form the basis for Product Requirements Documents, Product Backlogs, or Feature Lists.
+It presents specific business analysis techniques for identifying stakeholders, analyzing relevant business problems, helping stakeholders discover what they don’t know they need (but still want the solution to deliver), and a set of key questions you need to answer to initiate and manage the process.
+Applying these techniques will significantly improve your initial Product Backlog, Feature List, or Product Requirements Document and increase the probability of a successful project.

 Who should take this course?